squirrelchat/fastify-opaque-apake/README.md

 This plugins depends on [`@fastify/session`](https://npm.im/@fastify/session) (or any compatible plugin such as [`@fastify/secure-session`](https://npm.im/@fastify/secure-session)) to handle state memoization during login.
+However, if you wish you can use it [witout a session plugin](#usage-without-a-session-plugin).

 The underlying library uses the following OPAQUE configuration, based on the recommendations of the OPAQUE draft:
 - OPRF: ristretto255-SHA512